-- Select an existing or previously created Substrate Category under the Substrate Categories panel.
+- Select an existing or previously created Substrate Category in the Substrate Categories panel.

-- Here you can enter the Name and the Manufacturer for the Substrate.
+- Here you can enter the Name and the Category for the Substrate.
 You can enter either the commercial name for the Substrate or a Substrate number as defined in the ERP system.

 - Optionally, you can also define a RGB color value, which is used for displaying the Substrate color in the Impose Editor, under Display Color or a Comment for the Substrate.

 Figure 3: The Substrates settings panel and the Add Substrate dialog

 Missing "Default Color Policy"

 Each Substrate must have a default Color Policy in order to be used in the Workflow.
 Information on how to create a Color Policy as well as choosing a default Color Policy can be found in the article: Generate a new Color Setup.